Using Zoom Contact Center role management

 - Specify the following information:

-- Role name: Enter a display name to help
+- Role name: Enter a display name to identify the custom role.

 Note: This option isn’t available when duplicating a role.